 BEFORE you get started on your project, take some time to think about what you want to do.
-Paperwork is needed before you begin.
+All projects must be reviewed by the Scientific Review Committee (SRC).
+SRC Review may be needed before you begin.
 CSRSEF suggests that you use the Intel ISEF Rules Wizard to help determine which forms you need.

-- Please note that if the ISEF Rules Wizard told you to complete an abstract, it should be written after the project is completed.
+- Please note that if the ISEF Rules Wizard told you to complete an abstract, CSRSEF allows for abstracts to be written after the project is completed.

 CSRSEF follows the same rules as the Intel International Science & Engineering Fair (ISEF).
 Check out the ISEF Rules & Guidelines to learn more.
 Many class assignments, senior projects, summer research projects, and displays created for other science competitions can be entered into the fair with minimal changes.

 Early Submission: Jan 15, 2021 if your project requires special forms!